Jason-fos/JLF-construction-service/README.md

 You can clone the repository by following these steps:
 1. Go to the GitHub repository.
-2. Locate the Code button above the list of files and click it.
+2. Find the Code button above the list of files and click it.
-3. Select if you prefer to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard.
+3. Select which you prefer, clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL.
 4. Open Git Bash.
 5. Change the current working directory to the one where you want the cloned directory.
-6. Type git clone and paste the URL from the clipboard.
+6. Type git clone and paste the copied URL.
 7. Press Enter to create your local clone.

 ## Credits